phoenixsoftware/ejes-web-zowe-desktop-plugin/README.md

 (E)JES Web component.
 (E)JES installed on the host is required to *run* the app, however you are free to install and modify the code in this repository as a base for your own server-hosted web apps.

 This app can likely be installed directly under v1.27 LTS of Zowe, but hasn't been tested.
+The install procedure uses a shell script that can be found in the bin directory that is a subdirectory of the instance directory.
+The instance directory can be found on the INSTANCE= parameter in the ZWESVSTC job.
+The syntax is:

+`./install.app.sh` *path-to-plugin*

-**Note: This App requires the [Sample Angular App](https://github.com/zowe/sample-angular-app) to be installed.**  This comes pre-installed in v1.x of Zowe.
+**Note: This App requires the [Sample Angular App](https://github.com/zowe/sample-angular-app) to be installed.**  This comes pre-installed in version 1.x of Zowe.
 In version 2.x, it is pre-loaded but not installed.
-This command will install it on v2.x (see step 5 below for further explanation):
+This command will install it on v2.x (see step 6 below for further explanation):

  `zwe components install -c` *path-to-zowe.yaml* `-o runtimeDirectory/components/app-server/share/sample-angular-app`.

  Alternatively, you can remove the dataServices property from the pluginDefinition.json file.
-The JavaScript referencing this functionality, though included, is not excersized.
+The JavaScript referencing this functionality, though included, is not exercized and should not cause errors.

 **Note from Zowe Team: This App intentionally does not follow the typical dev layout of directories and content described in [the Zowe wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) in order to demonstrate that you can include content within the ZLUX framework that was not intended for ZLUX originally.**

 # Instructions
 1. Clone the project into the same filesystem accessed by Zowe, or copy the cloned files and directory tree into that filesystem.
-You do not need the .git directory of .git files, .ppf, sonar files, dco signoffs, or .md files if you wish to save space.
+You do not need the .git directory or .git files, .ppf, sonar files, dco signoffs, or .md files if you wish to save space.
 None effect your installation of the plug-in.

-2. Because Zowe is not EBCDIC and the mainframe Linux for Z makes codepage assumptions, you tag all your files iso8859-1, except for the icon.png file that needs to be tagged binary.
+2. Because Zowe is not EBCDIC and the mainframe Linux for Z makes codepage assumptions, you must tag all your files iso8859-1, except for the icon.png file that needs to be tagged binary.
 Issue these commands in the root of the project on the Linux for Z filesystem:

     `chtag -R -t -c iso8859-1 *`